 Water hardness tells us how many minerals are in our water; the more minerals mean, the harder the water.

-There is an ideal water hardness for homes and health, and depending on which city or zip code you are in, you may need a water softener to balance it for you.
+There is an ideal water hardness for homes, and depending on which city or zip code you are in, you may need a water softener to balance it for you.

 What is the Ideal Water Hardness?